A folded model for compositional data analysis: Data Analysis Examples

+The contour plots of the $\alpha$-folded model with $\alpha=0.419$ and $\alpha=0$ appear in Figures \ref{cont1}(a) and \ref{cont1}(c) respectively.
+We generated $500$ observations from each model and these are plotted in Figures \ref{cont1}(b) and \ref{cont1}(d).
+When $\alpha=0.419$ the simulated data look more like the observed data, in contrast to the simulated data with $\alpha=0$.

+The first principal component of the $\alpha$-transformed data for each value of $\alpha$ is also plotted.
 Principal component analysis for compositional data has been described by Aitchison (1983).
-The centred log-ratio transformation (\ref{clr}) is applied to the compositional data and standard eigen analysis is applied to the covariance matrix (which has at least one zero eigenvalue).
+The centered log-ratio transformation in Equation (\ref{clr}) is applied to the compositional data and standard eigen analysis is applied to the covariance matrix (which has at least one zero eigenvalue).
+If $\alpha \neq 0$, we suggest an analogous approach in which the estimated covariance matrix is mapped to $\mathbb{Q}_{\alpha}^{D-1}$ space (Equation (\ref{Qad})), using the Helmert sub-matrix as follows